 (COURTESY ELEANORE PAUL)

 The month of January is commonly dubbed the worst month of the year, and with the addition of restrictions implemented in an effort to curb the spread of the coronavirus, Kahnawa’kehró:non Jessica Hernandez became preoccupied with the well-being of community members.

 “It is a very long and lonely month for a lot of people,” explained the owner of Nicia’s Accessories, a local store selling craft supplies.

-This feeling of distress and her unquestionable love for beading, compelled Hernandez to launch the Community Isolation Beadwork Challenge, a month-long initiative that invited locals to choose needles and beads over the inevitable anguish of everyone’s situation.
+This feeling of distress and her unquestionable love for beading, compelled Hernandez to launch the Community Isolation Beadwork Challenge, a month-long initiative that invites residents to choose needles and beads over the often inevitable anguish of everyone’s situation.

 “I didn’t realize how many people actually needed this,” said Hernandez.

 This is a feeling that Kahnawa’kehró:non Eleanore Paul said resonated with her and her many family members who also took part in the project.

 “It was soothing to be doing this beadwork instead of being in isolation by yourself and all home alone,” said Paul.
 “Especially since right after the holidays, it gets kind of lonesome.
 This was until Jessica (Hernandez) offered this challenge to the community.”

 With everyone from her daughters, step-daughter, son-in-law, grand-kids, and great-grandson participating in the beadwork initiative, Paul tweaked the name of the challenge and re-titled it her “family project.”

 The great-grandmother said she was heartened to witness the youngest in the family have a go with the craft.